RobotecAI/ROS2ForUnitySVLBridge/README.md

 # Ros2NativeBridge

-Custom ROS2 bridge plugin for LGSVL simulator (required version 2020.06+) with native C# implementation.
+Custom ROS2 bridge plugin for LGSVL simulator version 2020.06 with native C# implementation.

 Please note that this bridge plugin is to be used with Autoware.auto.